dagger/dagger/docs/learn/1010-dev-cue-package.md

 ## Contributing to Dagger stdlib

-Our [stdlib](https://github.com/dagger/dagger/tree/main/stdlib) has many useful packages that you can use.
+Our [stdlib](https://github.com/dagger/dagger/tree/main/stdlib) has many valuable packages that you can use.
 You've probably seen it when you've initialized your workspace:

 ```shell